Bratah123/MaplePacketPuller/README.md

 - NOTE: You will have to create a `.txt` file in the `Functions` directory with the copy-pasted pseudocode from IDA (examples in there)
   - `MaplePacketPuller/IDA Maple Script/Functions`

-1. Navigate to `MaplePacketPuller/IDA Maple Script/` in CLI and run `Analysis.py`
+1. Navigate to `MaplePacketPuller/IDA Maple Script/` in CLI and run `Analysis.py` or `InHeaderAnalyze.py`
     - Alternatively use a Python IDE like PyCharm

 2. Input the name of the file you want to analyze, i.e. the txt file you've just created